Use of personal information

 - Train healthcare professionals and support research and development

-- Contact you with regards to patient satisfaction surveys relating to services you have used without our hospitals so as to further improve our services to patients
+- Contact you with regards to patient satisfaction surveys relating to services you have used without our hospitals to further improve our services to patients